Edgar Cayce: Relationship with Al Layne

-Cayce and Gertrude Evans married on June 17, 1903, and she moved to Bowling Green.
 They had three children: Hugh Lynn Cayce (1907–1982), Milton Porter Cayce (1911–1911), and Edgar Evans Cayce (1918–2013).
-Gertrude still disapproved of the readings, and Cayce still agonized over their morality.
-Layne revealed the activity to the professionals at the boarding house (one of whom was a magistrate and journalist), and the state medical authorities forced him to close his practice.
+Layne revealed the activity [What activity?] to the professionals at the boarding house (one of whom was a magistrate and journalist), and the state medical authorities forced him to close his practice.
 He left to acquire osteopathic qualifications in Franklin.
-Cayce and Gertrude accepted the resulting publicity as best they could, aided by the diplomacy of the young doctors.